 The redistricting wave has moved with unusual speed.
 Florida Governor Ron DeSantis signed a new congressional map into law on May 4, shifting the state's delegation from 20 Republicans and 8 Democrats to a projected 24 Republicans and 4 Democrats; three lawsuits challenging the map under Florida's Fair Districts amendment were filed within 24 hours.
 Alabama Governor Kay Ivey called a special session on May 1 to revert to the single majority-Black district that existed before Allen v.
 Milligan required a second one in 2023.
 Tennessee convened its own special session on May 5 targeting Representative Steve Cohen's Memphis-based seat for elimination.
-Louisiana suspended its May 16 congressional primary, opening the door to a new Callais-compliant map possibly before 2026 rather than 2028.
+Louisiana suspended its May 16 congressional primary, leaving room for a new Callais-compliant map possibly before 2026 rather than 2028.
 Mississippi's special session remains set for May 20.
-House Minority Leader Hakeem Jeffries has directed a Democratic counter-redistricting effort in New York, though analysts still estimate the net shift could hand Republicans up to 19 additional House seats.
+House Minority Leader Hakeem Jeffries has directed a Democratic counter-redistricting effort in New York, though the net shift could still hand Republicans up to 19 additional House seats.

 Why it matters